Home » Garden » 19 Simple Spring Garden Ideas

 Keep Japanese Beetles and Grubs at Bay with This Lawn Care Organic Tip

-Do you have a Japanese beetle problem?
+Have you had a Japanese beetle problem?
 They can wreak havoc in the garden and wreck the foliage and blooms of plants.
-And their grubs can do a lot of damage in our lawns too.
+And their grubs can do a lot of damage to our lawns too.

 Last year, we had Japanese beetles covering my hardy hibiscus here at the new house, so I not only overseeded the lawn with tall fescue but also applied milky spore as well.